unpoly/unpoly3-slides/index.md

 ---

-Functions with a native replacement have been moved to `unpoly-migrate.js`:
+Public functions with a native replacement have been moved to `unpoly-migrate.js`:

 | Deprecated function | Native replacement |
 |---------------------|--------------------|